-Choosing your college major is no easy task.
-Whether you have known the direction you wanted to take since you were young, or if you had a vague idea (or no idea at all) when you arrived on campus, you will need to choose a major when you get to college.
-Why?
+Choosing your college major is no easy feat.
+Whether you’ve known the direction you want to take since you were young or you have a vague idea (or no idea at all), you will need to choose a major when you get to college.
 By choosing your major, you are choosing what you will study for the next four years.
-This major will lead into career opportunities and open doors in your future.
+This major will prepare you for career opportunities and your professional future.

 6 Signs You Should Change Your Major

-- You don’t know why you chose your major in the first place.
 Let’s face it: Sometimes our loved ones are quick to offer advice.
-Your mom, your sister, your cousin, your best friend — they all know you pretty well, and all are likely suggesting your course of study.
-They may have made suggestions, or have shared their experience with the same major, which made it sound really interesting.
+Your mom, your sister, your cousin, your best friend — they all know you pretty well, and they may feel confident weighing in about your course of study.
+And because you respect them and trust them, you may have taken their advice and selected a major based on the input they shared.
 When you started taking classes, though, they weren’t at all what you expected.

-- You aren’t doing well in any of your classes.
-If you are having a lot of difficulty in a particular subject, it may be a sign that it’s not your true calling.
-Every major has challenging coursework; college is meant to stretch your boundaries and think in ways you haven’t thought before.
-But if you can’t seem to pull your grades up no matter how much you study, and the coursework just doesn’t “click” at all, you may want to consider exploring some other subject areas.
+If you are having a lot of difficulty in the core subjects for your major, it may be a sign you need to change your major.
+Every major has challenging coursework; college is meant to stretch your boundaries and teach you to think in ways you haven’t before.
+But if you can’t seem to succeed in your classes no matter how much you study, and the coursework just doesn’t “click” at all, you may want to consider exploring other subject areas.

-- You are doing TOO well in your classes.
-College is meant to challenge you.
-If you find yourself bored and not engaged in your classes, and if the subject matter seems to come too easily to you, you might just be going through the motions.
-Your coursework should be engaging, and something that you enjoy thinking about.
+College is an opportunity to dive into a field of study that excites and challenges you.
+If you find yourself bored and not engaged in your classes, the major you chose may not be the right major for you.
+Your coursework should be something that you enjoy thinking about.
 If this isn’t the case, you may want to consider reevaluating your major.

-- You chose your major because you thought it would mean big bucks later on.
-Yes, college is designed to prepare you for your career, but money can’t be your sole driving force when choosing your next steps in life.
-By choosing a major that you have zero interest in just because you think you will make more money later, you likely won’t excel in the future.
+Yes, college is designed to prepare you for your career, but money can’t be the sole driving force when choosing your next steps in life.
+If you chose a major that you have zero interest in just because you think you will make more money later, you may struggle to excel in the future.

-- You hated your internship.
 Internships are designed to give you hands-on experience in your field of study.
 If you hated your internship, you may not want to spend the next 40 years in that field.
-Evaluate what you didn’t like, and re-think your direction.
+Evaluate what you didn’t like and, if the problems are directly related to the career path you’re on, re-think your direction.

 How to Choose the Right Major

-When you arrive on campus in the fall, schedule a meeting with your adviser.
+When you register for college, schedule a meeting with your adviser.
 Be honest about where you see yourself in five, 10 or even 20 years, and discuss how you might get there.
-Your adviser may have career assessments that you can take, or suggest exploratory classes that will help you narrow down your interests.
+Your adviser may have career assessments that you can take, or they may suggest taking exploratory classes that will help you narrow down your interests.
 Many schools will also require that you take classes in a variety of areas to expose you to subjects you may not be familiar with.

 How to Fix a Major Misstep

 Your major is a big decision in college, but it doesn’t have to lock you into what you will be doing for the next 40-plus years of your life.
-Take some of the pressure off yourself: understand that people change course all the time later in life — you never have to be “stuck” in a field that you don’t love.
-Life is all about growing and evolving.
+Take some of the pressure off yourself: Understand that people change course throughout their lives — you never have to be “stuck” in a field that isn’t right for you.